Students wishing access to federal financial aid must:

 DIRECT STAFFORD STUDENT LOANS

 Federal Direct Stafford Loans are monies borrowed directly from the Dept. of Education and must be repaid.
 Federal student loans are not credit based.
-Students wishing to borrow from the federal student loan program(s) must submit a FAFSA and meet eligibility criteria mention earlier in this catalog.
+Students wishing to borrow from the federal student loan program(s) must submit a FAFSA and meet the eligibility criteria mention earlier in this catalog.
 Subsidized loans are ‘Need Based’ therefore recipients must demonstrate ‘Financial Need’.

 There are two types of federal Direct Stafford Student Loans – Subsidized and Unsubsidized.
 Subsidized loans are Need Based and Unsubsidized loans are not.
 Both loans offer a six (6) month grace period; have a fixed interest rate; can be paid off early without penalty; are eligible for certain types of deferment, forbearance and cancellation; offer a variety of repayment plans; and are subject to a loan fee charged by the federal government.
 Interest accrues on both loans with each disbursement, however the interest on the Subsidized loan is paid by the federal government while the student is in school, during the 6 month grace period and during periods of deferment.
 The federal government never pays the interest on the Unsubsidized loan.